eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience with distributed architectures
 	- Passionate about driving a performance engineering culture
 + Expert knowledge working with Spark and other distributed data technologies (e.g. Hadoop, Presto, Flink, Druid) for building efficient & large scale data pipelines.
++ data management tools in on a big data plate form such as Atlas, Ranger, Knox
+	- Atlas
+		* scalable and extensible set of core foundational governance services
+		* provides support for enterprise data ecosystem
+		* open metadata management and governance capabilities for organizations, build catalog of data assets, classify and govern assets, collaboration capabilities
+	- Ranger
+		* framework to enable, monitor, and manage comprehensive data security across the Hadoop platform
+	- Knox
+		* Samsung Knox: enterprise mobile security platform
+		* for mobile device management, MDM
++ Tools: Slurm, Docker, Grafana.
+	- Slurm: resource management and job scheduler, for distributed computing
+	- Grafana
+		* open-source analytics and monitoring solutiojn for each database
+		* interactive data visualization platform
+		* often compared with Splunk
 + skill set:
 	- Our leaders have had significant involvement in the creation and maintenance of NumPy, SciPy, Jupyter, Spyder, Dask, Conda, Numba, Anaconda and PyData NumFOCUS.
 	- We are seeking a fully remote, experienced Open Source Infrastructure Engineer to join our team at Quansight.
 In this role, you will support Quansight’s growing cloud and on-premises infrastructure and help make them more reliable, scalable, and efficient.
 You will also  address support issues from our clients and collaborators, explore emerging technologies in the Cloud and DevOps spaces, and design and implement cloud computing systems with the rest of our infrastructure team.